Rapid Insights: ‘Revival’ Unlocks Why Comic Book Horror Is the Genre Blend to Watch

 Past Rapid Insights: Miss one?
 Check out previous issues here

-Here’s what you need to know about English Teacher:
+Here’s what you need to know about these two new anime series:

 ≤79 Disappointing 80-89 Challenging 90-109 Average 110-119 Promising 120+ Outstanding